fetchify-dev/magento2/README.md

 ```

 ##Configuration Instructions
-The configuration for the extension is located under Stores -> Configuration -> Crafty Clicks -> Click to Address.
+The configuration for the extension is located under Stores -> Configuration -> Crafty Clicks -> Global Address Auto-Complete.
-There are 3 sub-sections.
+There are 3 sub-sections, with configurations included.
-#### Main Options
-Enable Frontend - Enable or disable the extension for Checkout / AddressBook areas.

-Enable Backend - Enable or disable the extension for Admin -> Order / Customer address detail edit parts.

-FrontEnd Access Token - Place your web CraftyClicks access token here.

-BackEnd Access Token - Place your internal CraftyClicks access token here.
-#### Search Options
-Postcode Lookup Type - Traditional / Searchbar.
-(Determines the position of the lookup: postcode or dedicated field)

-Hide Address Fields or New Address Entry - Hides address fields until lookup is used.

-Auto-Search - Checks if an entered postcode is valid; if it is performs the lookup immediately.

-Clean Input after Search - Cleans input after lookup (Searchbar only)

 ##End-user Instructions
 - If the selected country on the checkout / address book is the UK, a "Find address" button will appear.